Company IT and operations leaders ranked digital transformation as the number one competitive risk in 2019.

-Even more proof that to be successful in digital transformation efforts, originality and meeting your unique business needs should outdo every best practice list.
+Even more proof that to be successful in digital transformation efforts, originality and meeting your unique business needs should outdo every best practices list.

 Want to know more about creating a successful CX strategy for digital customers?
 Jump to our post on how to use your digital customer experience as a catalyst for growth.

 Finding tech vendors that do things really well, but don’t have the big names you see everywhere else.